Pouya69/F4PA-SE/README.md

-# Capital Wasteland Script Extender
+# Project Arroyo Script Extender

 This is the Script Extender Plugin for Project Arroyo using CommonLibF4.
 Thanks to [FlenarnDev](https://github.com/FlenarnDev) for his mentorship on my way of learning Script Extender and reverse engineering.
 This is a WIP.